Miguel Vasco

 Oct 16, 2024 Paper accepted at TMLR and workshop paper in SciForDL at NeurIPS!
 Congrats to Alfredo and Nona!

-Sep 26, 2024 Two Papers Accepted at NeurIPS 2024 (Spotlight, Poster)
+Sep 26, 2024 Two Papers Accepted at NeurIPS 2024 (Spotlight, Poster).
+Congrats to Farzaneh and Bernardo!

 Sep 04, 2024 Won the “Best PhD Thesis in AI in Portugal (2023)”, awarded by the Portuguese Association for Artificial Intelligence (APPIA).